Skip to article frontmatterSkip to article content

 Options

-Options are derivatives contracts that grant the holder the the option (hence the name) to buy or sell (depending on the option) a given financial instrument (the underlying) at a price at time contingent to the clauses of the contract.
-The most simple option, the European option, pre-specifies a given time TT, the expire, and price KK, to exercise this option.
+Options are derivatives contracts that grant the holder the option (hence the name) to buy or sell (depending on the option) a given financial instrument (the underlying) at a price contingent to the clauses of the contract.
+The most simple option, the European option, pre-specifies a given time TT, the expiry, and price KK, the strike, to exercise this option.
 But there are many other variations in the market.
-An option to buy a financial instrument is referred as a call option, and an option to sell is a put option.
+An option to buy a financial instrument is referred to as a call option, and an option to sell is a put option.

-Let us consider european options of stocks.
-If the market price of the stock at the expiry is STS_T, a call option will be exercised by a rational investor only if the price is higher than the strike KK, making a profit of STKS_T-K, which in some cases is directly paid in cash, in others the actual stock is received, but of course it could be directly sold in the market at a favorable price.
+Let us consider European options on stocks.
+If the market price of the stock at expiry is STS_T, a call option will be exercised by a rational investor only if the price is higher than the strike KK, making a profit of STKS_T - K, which in some cases is directly paid in cash, in others the actual stock is received, but of course it could be directly sold in the market at a favourable price.
 Therefore, the payoff of a call option can be written as:

 where (.)+(.)^+ denotes the positive part of the argument.
 On the contrary, a put option will only be exercised if the market price is below the strike, hence the payoff is:

 Options can be traded in regulated markets or be quoted by bank dealers.
-Since the investor that holds the option cannot lose money from it, such option does not come for free, and the question is how much is worth such option, which is called the premium of the option.
+Since the investor that holds the option cannot lose money from it, such option does not come for free, and the question is how much such an option is worth, which is called the premium of the option.
 At expiry, the price is naturally the payoff function.
-What at at time t<Tt < T there is still uncertainty about the price STS_T which will determine the final profit (if any), so the premium will be different.
-But how much?
-That is the subject of the theory of option pricing.
+But at time t<Tt < T there is still uncertainty about the price STS_T which will determine the final profit (if any), so the premium will be different.
+The theory of option pricing is developed in detail in Fair value estimation using the tools of stochastic calculus and no-arbitrage arguments.

 Hybrid and Structured Products